borisdiakur/n_/README.md

 ### FP mode

-It is possible to use lodash's functional programming variant `lodash/fp`:
+It is possible to use lodash’s functional programming variant `lodash/fp`:

 ```shell
 $ n_ --fp